nsdrussell/CSVScoresToExcel/README.md

 # CSVScoresToExcel
 This is a small application that generates spreadsheets for a sports club.
 The outputs are intended to be viewed by members to see how they are doing.

 There is a system in place already to keep track of scores, which includes the ability to export scores to .csv format.
-Currently, heads of sections must do a manual process of data cleaning and copying into spreadsheets which is time consuming, and as a result often delayed because time has not been found to do it.
+Currently, heads of sections must do a manual process of data cleansing and copying into spreadsheets which is time consuming, and as a result often delayed because time has not been found to do it.

 ## Arguments
 The filename can be passed as an argument to read it on opening.
-Right click in Windows Explorer on your desired .csv file->Open With...-> Choose another app-> Choose the application executable and it will read it on opening.
+Right click in Windows Explorer on your desired .csv file->Open With...-> Choose another app-> Choose the application executable.
+The application will read it on opening.
 This will save having to select the file manually.

-## Build
-Build instructions
+## Build instructions
 In Visual Studio, load the .sln file under `\src\ScoresToExcelApp\`, then build and run.
 You will need WPF (Windows Presentation Foundation) and .NET Framework 4.7.2 enabled.
 I wrote and built this using VS2019.

 ## Information